NicolasBernaerts/debian-scripts/free-mobile/README.md

 # mv ~/go/bin/pup /usr/local/bin
 ```

+You can now place the script under **/etc/cron-hourly/free-mobile-mqtt**
+It will run every hour and publish your accout status.

 If everything works as expected, your Free Mobile account data should be published on your MQTT broker :
 ```
 topic/of/your/account {"Line":"07 02 03 04 05"}